 For years, I thought of the Bennigan’s Monte Cristo as the best Monte Cristo.
 After all, my husband and I more or less fell in love over these sandwiches.

 Then, I tried the Monte Cristo at Disneyland.

 The Blue Bayou restaurant in the park is famous for its Cajun fare and especially their Monte Cristo.

-This sandwich simultaneously savory, salty and sweet with a crisp exterior.
+This sandwich is savory, salty and sweet with a crisp exterior.
 The inside is perfectly balanced with meat and gooey cheese.

 A light dusting of powdered sugar brings everything together to make this one of the most delicious sandwiches I’ve ever made.

 - Bread – Use your favorite white or wheat sandwich bread.
 Each sandwich will use 3 slices of bread.

 - Crescent Rolls – These get rolled out and cut into strips to wrap the sandwiches in before they are fried.
 Use two packages of Pillsbury crescent rolls or use the newer dough sheets.